 Camping Birthday Party Games

 Instead of doing group games, I just had several child-size tables set out with various activities on each and let the children go to each table individually.
 Here are the activities we included:

-Make a Miniature Bow-and Arrow (free printable labels included)…just make sure to set up a ‘shooting range’ to keep the kids from shooting each other!
+Make a DIY Bow and Arrow (free printable labels included)… just make sure to set up a ‘shooting range’ to keep the kids from shooting each other!

 This might have been the favorite among the kids…and it was the simplest!
 We just brought some pipe cleaners and beads and let the kids make bracelets and necklaces.

 Color your own t-shirts!
 Little boys undershirts and fabric markers are a great and inexpensive way to let kids design their own t-shirts.

 The kids enjoyed walking around on these.
 Go here to find out how to make them!

 Read books in a tent!
 Be sure to check out some of our favorite children’s books about camping!

 We set out a camping themed felt board on one of the tables for the kids to play with as well.